ramit21/gen-ai/AWS Bedrock/5. AWS_Knowlege_Base_RAG/README.md

 2. Retrieve and Generate API: Single api that fetches context from RAG and then also invokes FM to return final response.

 ## About this POC
-In this POC, we create a S3 bucket containing some PDFs on EC2 and EBS guide/FAQs.
-We then build a Knowldge base on top of this S3 bucket.
+In this POC, we create a S3 bucket containing PDFs that we want to index into RAG.
+We then build a Knowledge base on top of this S3 bucket.
-The given code is that of a lamba function which invokes Retrieve and Generate API on Knowldge base along with the FM ARN.
+The given code is that of a lambda function which invokes Retrieve and Generate API on Knowldge base along with the FM ARN.
 The function is then able to answer queries based on knowledge from the PDFs.

 Please note that AWS knowledge Base is billed on per hour basis, hence ensure that you delete the knowledge base at end of the POC.